itsmixu/screentime-gnome/README.md

 This is a simplified fork of the [Wellbeing Widget](https://github.com/mH-13/wellbeing-widget) by [Mehedi Hasan](https://github.com/mH-13).

 The original project includes many additional features like pomodoro timer, zen music player, motivational quotes, and vibrant styling.
 This fork focuses solely on screen time tracking with a clean, minimal design.
+Go check out and support the original project!

 ---